-The Detroit Free Press has had 14 homes since being founded in 1831, and moved into No. 13, this Albert Kahn gem on Lafayette between Washington and Cass, in 1925.
+The Detroit Free Press has had 14 homes since it was first published May 5, 1831, and it moved into No. 13, this Albert Kahn gem on Lafayette between Washington and Cass, in 1925.

 The 288,517 square-foot building has limestone carvings by New York sculptor Ulysses Ricci, including two imposing statues of the goddesses of Commerce and Communication who guard the front doors.
 An arch with owls, snakes and, oddly, pelicans and seahorses is above them.

 Ricci also carved eight reliefs: Benjamin Franklin, for his work with the printing press; Gov. and Sen. Lewis Cass; Gov. Austin Blair; Monroe, Mich., native Gen. George Custer; former University of Michigan President James Angell; and journalists Horace Greeley, Charles Dana and George Goodale.
 There also are sculptures of transportation: a plane, a ship, a train and a truck.

 The building's facade is made of limestone quarried and hauled from Bedford, Ind.

 Stair had his own barbershop on the sixth floor of the building.
 His office was on the 13th.

 The Free Press Building is joined to the Detroit Club by a walkway over the alley on the third floor, allowing for easy access.
 Stair was a member of the exclusive club, though a vast majority of the paper's employees - especially women and minorities - were not allowed to be among its ranks.